 It was a rough year.
-But this mailman rallied and made Christmas stockings for all 250 dogs on his route.
+But this letter carrier rallied and made Christmas stockings for all 250 dogs on his route.

 “It was a letter so poignant, it made my wife cry,” he said.
 Ravi was stunned that Arnold took the time to carry on his “Santa Paws” tradition after the death of his son.

-“He decided to (make the socks) anyway, because he remembered how much his son loved dogs,” he said.
+“He decided to [make the socks] anyway, because he remembered how much his son loved dogs,” he said.
 “He wanted to carry on bringing hope to families even in this horrible year.”

 Once he finishes delivering the crush of last-minute Christmas parcels, Arnold said he will relax on Christmas Day.